 Jesus calls his first disciples

 Mk 1:16-20 Jesus moves back to the northern shore of the Sea of Galilee – an area where he is now well known (see 6 on Map 6).
-On the lakeside near Bethsaida (meaning ‘house of the nets’) Jesus calls the fishermen Simon and Andrew (whom he had met earlier by the River Jordan) (see John 1:35-42) and James and John to follow him.
+On the lakeside near Bethsaida (meaning ‘house of the nets’) Jesus calls the fishermen Simon and Andrew (whom he had met earlier by the River Jordan) (see John 1:35-42) and James (Greek: Jacob) and John to follow him.
 Jesus probably knew these local fishermen well and, as a skilled carpenter, may even have repaired their wooden fishing boats.
 The Galilee fishing industry was very important in Jesus’s day – as it still is.
 Pickled fish – mainly the Tilapia (now also known as St Peter's Perch) – were exported around the Mediterranean world.